GiacomoGaraccione/Esami-Polito-Magistrale/SoftEng1/Prove Esame SoftEng1.md

 ## Note di Teoria Varie

 - Differences between iterable and waterfall process?
 Waterfall only performs one iteration.
 - Singleton Design pattern?
 A class represents a concept that requires a single instance.
+Only one instance of the class is created.
 - Types of defects in a requirements document?
 Omissions/incompleteness, incorrect facts, inconsistency/contradictions, ambiguity, extraneous information, overspecification in design, redundancy.
 - What is an oracle, with its key problems?
 Given a test case, produces the expected output.
 Very difficult to have an automatic one, a human oracle is subject to errors; it's based on the program specifications, which can be wrong.
 - Exhaustive testing?
 Trying all possible test cases for a function/class/program.
 Is normally unfeasible because of the virtually infinite test cases.